A homological approach to (Grothendieck's) completeness problem for regular LB-spaces: Global dimensions

 where we use $B_{n-1}\subseteq B_n$ to read $(\lambda_{b,n-1})_{b\in B_{n-1}}\in\ell^1(B_n)$ by putting $\lambda_{b,n-1}:=0$ for $b\in B_{n}\backslash B_{n-1}$ and by agreeing that $(\lambda_{b,-1})_{b\in B_{-1}}\equiv0\in\ell^1(B_0)$.
 Using the universal property of the direct sum it follows that $D$ is linear and continuous.
 A direct calculation shows that $D$ is injective.
 Using

 where we again read $(\lambda_{b,k})_{b\in B_k}\in\ell^1(B_n)$ for $k=0,\dots,n-1$ via $B_k\subseteq B_n$ and fill undefined entries with zeros, we see that $(D,S)$ is a kernel-cokernel pair in $\LB$.
 In particular the above shows that every LB-space $X$ can be written as the quotient of a direct sum of $\ell^1(\Gamma)$s by a closed subspace.
-This was mentioned already by K\"othe \cite[Proof of 6(4)]{KoetheHeb66}.
+This was mentioned already in \cite[Proof of 6(4)]{KoetheHeb66} without all the details.
 In combination with \textcircled{2} we get that $\LB$ has enough projectives, i.e., we established (ii), and that the category's global dimension is at most one.

 \textcircled{4} Let $P$ be a projective object of $\LB$.
 By \textcircled{3} we get a conflation

 which splits as $P$ is projective.
 This means that $P\subseteq\bigoplus_{n\in\mathbb{N}}\ell^1(B_n)$ is a complemented subspace.
 Doma\'nski \cite{DomProj92} proved via Pelczy\'nski's decomposition procedure that then $P$ itself is isomorphic to a direct sum of $\ell^1(\Gamma)$s.
 This completes the proof of (i).